2026 is the Year of Self-hosting

 Immich is actually great

-Immich is a serious Google Photos replacement.
+Immich is a Google Photos replacement.
 I thought I'd have to compromise and flinched a bit when I installed it.
 But nope, it's good.
 Mobile apps.
 Face recognition via a local (but slow) machine learning thread.
 Timeline and map view.
 Automatic uploads from your photo roll.

 Immich photo timeline interface